SPLASH Youth Arts Workshop hosting a Summer Arts Festival on Aug. 20 - NewsBreak

 Wamp siblings win; Youngest-ever Hamilton Co.
 Mayor, first female Hamilton Co.
 D.A.

-HAMILTON COUNTY, Tenn. — An entire family brimming with ear-to-ear smiles, the Wamps took home historic victories Thursday night.
+HAMILTON COUNTY, Tenn. — It was a good night in Hamilton County if your last name is Wamp.
 Voters chose Weston Wamp to be Hamilton County's newest mayor, the youngest person to hold the office.
-Coty Wamp likewise made history, becoming Hamilton County's first female district attorney.
-Additionally,...
+And they chose Coty Wamp to be the first female district attorney Hamilton County...

 Caught on camera: Cancer patient raped on sidewalk in downtown Chattanooga